<Back

 Your view from the bridge: the bike path where you were a few minutes ago.

-After the bridge, the path turns left.
-Take it along the other side of the river.
-However, the street beside the path ( the famous Harry Baals Drive) has almost no traffic.
+the famous Harry Baals Drive) has almost no traffic.
 So, when the path ends shortly, take the street past the Johnny Appleseed Campground and the two Turner’s softball fields:

-From the Johnny Appleseed Campground it’s only a short ride down the street to the Turner’s softball fields where local teams play almost every night during the summer.
+From the Johnny Appleseed Campground it’s only a short ride down the street to the

 After the softball fields, you’ll see the bike path continuing on the left where it passes under the Parnell Ave. bridge.